jshlbrd/aggregate/README.md

 # go-aggregate
-Buffer strings, bytes, and JSON objects data in Go!
+Buffer strings, bytes, and JSON objects in Go!